-Note 15.
-Post-retirement and Similar Obligations
+Note 14.
+Postretirement and Similar Obligations

-We have funded non-contributory defined benefit pension plans that cover all eligible employees.
-For employees hired before 2002, the plans provide defined benefits based on years of service and final average salary.
+We have funded non-contributory defined benefit pension plans that cover the eligible employees.
+For most employees, generally those hired before 2002, the plans provide defined benefits based on years of service and final average salary.
 Employees hired in 2002 or later are covered under a cash balance plan or formula where their benefit accumulates based on a percentage of annual salary and credited interest.
-During 2013, we announced that we would stop the cash balance accruals for all nonunion employees covered under the cash balance plans effective December 31, 2013.
-NYSEG's unionized employees covered under the cash balance plans ceased to receive accruals as of December 31, 2015.
+During 2013 the company announced that we would freeze the benefits for all non-union employees covered under the cash balance plans effective December 31, 2013.
 Their earned balances would continue to accrue interest, but would no longer be increased by a percentage of earnings.
-In place of the pension benefit for those employees, they will receive a minimum contribution to their account under their respective company's defined contribution plan.
+In place of the pension benefit for these employees, they will receive a minimum contribution to their account under their respective company's defined contribution plan.
 During 2022, the Company decided to freeze pension benefit accruals and contribution credits for non-union employees and transition their retirement benefits to the 401(k) Plan.
-During 2024, the Company decided to freeze pension benefit accruals for union employees.

 The company maintains a 401(k) Savings and Retirement Plan (the Plan) for all eligible employees as defined in the Plan agreement.
-Participants in the Plan may contribute a percentage of their compensation and the Company may match a predetermined percentage of the participant contributions.
-Expenses under the Plan for the Company totaled approximately \$19.5 million for 2024 and \$16.7 million for 2023.
+Participants in the Plan may contribute a percentage of their compensation and the company may match a predetermined percentage of the participant contributions.
+Expenses under the Plan for the Company totaled approximately \$10.3 million in 2024 and \$9.1 million in 2023.